-Congratulations to jockey A.P.
-(Tony) McCoy who this afternoon reached a milestone of 4,000 wins on Mountain Tunes in the 3.10 race at Towcester.
+A.P.
+(Tony) McCoy reaches a milestone of 4,000 wins on Mountain Tunes in the 3.10 race at Towcester.

 McCoy has made no secret of his ambition throughout his career.
 In this 1997 interview from RTÉ Archives the young jockey talks about his ambition to win as many races as possible.
 He has certainly achieved that.